heavenstudio/ytsongdw/README.md

 ##

-A ruby script to download the audio stream of any kind of youtube video
+A ruby script to download the audio stream of any kind of youtube video without constraint.
+It will bypass copyright restrictions, VEVO accounts...

 ## Needed Gems
 - nokogiri